 Substantial Improvement Requirements

-The City of Aventura and the National Flood Insurance Program require that if the cost of reconstruction, rehabilitation, additions or other improvements to a building equals or exceeds 50 percent of the building's market value during a five year period, the building must meet the same construction requirements as a new building.
+The City of Aventura and the National Flood Insurance Program require that if the cost of reconstruction, rehabilitation, additions or other improvements to a building equals or exceeds 50 percent of the building's market value during a one year period, the building must meet the same construction requirements as a new building.
 This includes elevating the lowest floor to current standards.
 Substantially damaged buildings must also be brought up to the same standards.

 Drainage System Maintenance